bloominstituteoftechnology/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

-1. Hashing functions
+1. Hashing functions - Functions that map values to a number(index)
-2. Collision resolution
+2. Collision resolution - Most hashing functions will have collisions, this is when 2 values are mapped to the same index.
+To resolve this, the values are mappd to the same index form a linked list.
-3. Performance of basic hash table operations
+3. Performance of basic hash table operations - O(1) Very fast
-4. Load factor
+4. Load factor - The ideal load factor is between 0.2 - 0.7.
+This means if your hash table starts with 8 spaces, once it is 70% full it should double in size to better improve performance.
+Likewise, if less than 20% full you should shrink your table to improve performance.
-5. Automatic resizing
+5. Automatic resizing - Load factor is doubled or divided for optimal performance.
+See above answer.
-6. Various use cases for hash tables
+6. Various use cases for hash tables - Anytime you need to be able to map values to keys, be able to look up things quickly,

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.